 The dominant motion vector at the tail of clip A points one way (subject moving right, camera pushing in), and clip B starts with motion pointing somewhere else (subject standing still, camera locked).
 The brain reads it as a hard cut on the wrong frame.

-How to spot it: Pause on the last frame of clip A and the first frame of clip B. If the subject’s pose, screen position, or camera angle is wildly different, that’s the jump.
+How to spot it: Pause on the last frame of clip A and the first frame of clip B. If the subject’s pose, screen position, or camera angle is wildly different, that is the jump.

 This is by far the most common cause for AI-generated transitions because the two clips were never aware of each other during generation.
-A real shoot solves this with continuity supervisors; AI workflows have to bake it into the prompts.
+A real shoot solves this with continuity supervisors; AI workflows have to bake continuity into the prompts or hand both anchor frames to the model (see Step 3).

 2. Color grading is off between clips

-Even with the same prompt seed, Runway Gen-3 and Kling render warmth, contrast, and saturation differently.
-Generate clip A on Monday and clip B on Wednesday and the model checkpoint may have shifted, too.
+Even with the same prompt and seed, different models and even different checkpoints of the same model render warmth, contrast, and saturation differently.
+Generate clip A on Monday and clip B on Wednesday and the model checkpoint may have shifted (Runway, Kling, and Pika all ship point updates frequently as of June 2026).
 The brain reads “different camera, different scene.”

-How to spot it: Drop both clips into the same timeline at 50% opacity overlapping for one frame.
-If skin tones, sky color, or shadow density visibly shift, it’s a grade mismatch.
+How to spot it: Drop both clips into the same timeline at 50% opacity, overlapping for one frame.
+If skin tones, sky color, or shadow density visibly shift, it is a grade mismatch.

 3. Pacing mismatch (one clip fast, one slow)